gh4-io/MarkPrint/whats-next.md

 - (whats-next.md will be added to this list)

 **Recent commits**:
-- db2899d "Full rebrand to MarkPring (mark-print)" (typo in message: "MarkPring")
+- db2899d "Full rebrand to MarkPring (markprint)" (typo in message: "MarkPring")
 - 64ad3a2 "Add template foundations phase1"

 **Ready for commit**: All rebrand changes once testing verified